ShashankSubramanian/adaptive-selfsupervision-pinns/README.md

 This repository contains PyTorch code to run adaptive resampling strategies for physics informed neural networks.

 ## training
-The config options for any PDE system can be set in config/pinns.yaml Runs can be logged to weights and biases if the wandb option is set to true example training launch script:
+The config options for any PDE system can be set in config/pinns.yaml.
+See the default config for all possible options; specific configs for the poisson and (steady state) advection-diffusion configs are set.

+We use weights and biases to log all error metrics and visualizations (set the wandb option to true in the config)

+example training launch script:
 ```
-python train.py --config poisson
+python train.py --config poisson-asym-sched --run_num 0
 ```

-See run.sh and --help for other run options
+Inference is performed at the end of training.
+See --help for other run options.